Nicole Watts Nicole Watts

 In 2019 when we started asking our neighbors, “If you had money to invest in our neighborhood, what would you spend it on?” or “Why do you love this neighborhood?
 What would you change about it for your family to have the life you wish for?”, it seemed a bit of an unrealistic dream or an unfounded fear.
 Yet, we kept knocking on doors, masks on our faces and all, and kept asking questions.
 Together we crafted the West Pond Microneighborhood Reinvestment Proposal, released just months after Micron announced their historic investment coming to our region and months before NYS DOT won the lawsuit to officially redirect and deconstruct the raised interstate, moving it to community grid.
 Billions of dollars.
 Coming.

-For the last five months, we essentially shut down operations to ‘retool the factory,’ this little seedling in hand being nurtured and watered with but a sense of hope.
+In the start of 2024, we essentially shut down operations to ‘retool the factory,’ this little seedling in hand being nurtured and watered with but a sense of hope.
 As we did, a familiar thing began to happen, we re-found that 2010 soul… or maybe I should say that even more personally, I re-found that 2010 soul.
 And just as it was fourteen years ago, I’m walking Lilac Street, now seasoned with the scars of the storms and the vivid sense of reality, far more jarred by the violence of our physical space than I used to be, and working far harder to maintain hope.
 But it is there.

-As we launch Hopeprint’s renewed work in their neighborhood under the moniker West Pond Alliance, I believe this little seedling holds the same beautiful unfolding in store.
-And you, my friend, my neighbor, stranger, onlooker, and all, you are a part of that story.
+As we launch Hopeprint’s Syracuse Northside renewed work in their neighborhood under the moniker West Pond Alliance, we believe this little seedling holds the same beautiful unfolding in store.
+And you, our friends, our neighbors, strangers, onlookers, and all, you are a part of that story.

-I am here because a dozen families fed me tea, welcomed me into their lives, and called me friend.
+We are here because a dozen families fed us tea, welcomed us into their lives, and called us friend.
 And still do.

-And I am here because of all the years and all of the ‘generations’ who have spent time in these streets, I believe it is this ‘generation’ that is emerging now, standing on the shoulders of those who have come before, that are in our moment of truth.
+And we are here because of all the years and all of the ‘generations’ who have spent time in these streets, we believe it is this ‘generation’ that is emerging now, standing on the shoulders of those who have come before, that are in our moment of truth.
 That quite possibly, this is the climax of the narrative.
 When all hope was but lost… then.

 Welcome to being, West Pond Alliance.
 Let the next chapter of this beautiful story begin.